okfn/ofs/README.rst

 Why use the library:

   * Abstraction: write common code but use different storage backends
-  * More than a filesystem, less than a database - support for metadata as well bitstreams
+  * More than a filesystem, less than a database - support for metadata as well as bitstreams

 Requirements
 ============